How to Make Sauerkraut with Homegrown Red Cabbage

 - 1 tablespoon of non-iodized salt, such as kosher or pickling salt

-- Using both hands, gently massage the salt into the cabbage for 5 minutes to release cabbage juices.
+3. Using both hands, gently massage the salt into the cabbage for five minutes to release cabbage juices.

-- Allow the cabbage and salt mixture to rest for at least 5 minutes.
+4. Allow the cabbage and salt mixture to rest for at least five minutes.

-- Once the cabbage leaves begin to wilt and the juice (now brine) accumulates in the bottom of the bowl, massage for 5 more minutes.
+5. Once the cabbage leaves begin to wilt and the juice (now brine) accumulates in the bottom of the bowl, massage for five more minutes.

-- Place the jar in an area out of direct sunlight, and allow it to ferment for at least three weeks.
-Timing will vary, as the fermentation process is faster in warm environments and slower in a cool areas.
+9. Place the jar in an area out of direct sunlight, and allow it to ferment for at least three weeks.
+Timing will vary, as the fermentation process is faster in warm environments and slower in cool areas.

 Always read product labels thoroughly and follow instructions, including guidelines for pre-harvest intervals (PHI) and application frequency.